psf/requests/docs/index.rst

 Testimonials
 ------------

-Google, Mozilla, Kippt, Heroku, PayPal, Transifex, Native Instruments, The Washington Post, Twitter, Readability, and Federal US Institutions use Requests internally.
+Amazon, Google, Mozilla, Heroku, PayPal, Transifex, Native Instruments, The Washington Post, Twitter, Kippt, Readability, and Federal US Institutions use Requests internally.
 It has been downloaded over 1,000,000 times from PyPI.

 **Armin Ronacher**
     Requests is the perfect example how beautiful an API can be with the